 Every meal needs a few great starters.

-Here are our favorite vegan appetizer ideas that will set the bar high for the rest of your vegan Thanksgiving dinner.
+Here are my favorite vegan appetizer ideas that will set the bar high for the rest of your vegan Thanksgiving dinner.

 (Pro-tip: these can double as some truly amazing side dishes.)